Badafest/samrachana-web/README.md

 1.  ##### Windows

     > Although you can install Samrachana as an executable application, I don't recommend that right now.
+Consider using `build.ps1` instead.

     To install Samrachana on Windows, you can download installer from [here](https://github.com/Badafest/samrachana-web/releases/download/v1.0.0/samrachana-1.0.0.Setup.exe) and simply run it.
 After the installation is completed, you can launch Samrachana just like you launch any other software.